 The Grande Dame takes cotton jacquard to its most refined extreme.
 Has the hardest time choosing which of her hats to wear.

-The Artsy Cousin tries to make her mother happy, loves that gray OIlily on the right, finds it’s sold out and takes that as the universe giving permission to mix purple stripes with a feather pattern.
+The Artsy Cousin tries to make her mother happy, loves that gray Oilily on the right, finds it’s sold out and takes that as the universe giving permission to mix purple stripes with a feather pattern.
 Just as well.
 The motorcycle boots might not have thrilled Mom.
-By the way, those chandelier earrings from Beladora are a steal at $495.

-The Sturdy Gal is perhaps the happiest of all at a farm, given of course that she isn’t wondering why, oh why, everyone else is getting married while she is not.
+The Sturdy Gal is perhaps the happiest of all at a farm, unless she’s wondering why, oh why, everyone else is getting married while she is not.
 If you can’t wear flowered plimsolls to a farm wedding, when then?
 Her jeans jacket might raise a few well-plucked eyebrows, but she brings great presents.The best sort of guest, one you can count on to talk to Aunt Priscilla about terriers.

 It’s August.
-I wish all you late summer brides and guests wonderful farm weddings, in Maine, Bedminster, Michigan, Sonoma, Kansas.
+I wish all you late summer brides and guests wonderful farm weddings, in Maine, Bedminster, Sonoma, Purdue.
 May the sun shine and the mosquitoes sleep deeply.